-Affiliates must obey the rules set by a company for their program.
-You need to follow their guidelines for what you say and how you present their product or service.
+Affiliates must obey the rules set by a company for its affiliate program.
+You need to follow its guidelines for what you say and how you present its product or service.
 Competitors must follow the same recommendations, so you have to get creative to differentiate yourself from the crowd.

 How do affiliate marketers make money?

 Affiliate marketing income spans a large spectrum.
-There are some affiliate marketers that will make a few hundred bucks per month and others that make six figures a year.
+There are some affiliate marketers who make a few hundred dollars per month and others that make six figures a year.
 The larger your following, the more money you can make as an affiliate marketer.

-Compensation software company Payscale reports that the average annual salary of an affiliate marketer is over $53,000, based on over 7,000 salary profiles, with many affiliate marketers earning significantly more.
+Compensation software company Payscale reports that the average annual salary of an affiliate marketer is more than $55,000, based on over 7,000 salary profiles, with many affiliate marketers earning significantly more.

-But how do affiliates actually get paid?
 When you choose an affiliate program to promote, you’ll notice there are different payment models.
-Companies also call it a price model, payout model, conversion type, or another variation.
+Companies may also call it a price model, payout model, conversion type, or another variation.

 Regardless of the name, the payment model tells you what goals you will get paid for.
 If you’re promoting a software product, the action could be a free trial signup.
 For an affiliate marketer who promotes physical products, the goal will likely be a purchase.

-Many programs run with last-click attribution, which means the affiliate who receives the last click before purchase gets 100% credit.
-However this is changing, as programs improve attribution models and reporting.
+Many affiliate marketing programs run with last-click marketing attribution, which means the affiliate who receives the last click before purchase gets 100% credit.
+However, this is changing, as affiliate programs improve attribution models and reporting.
 For example, you could share equal credit for a sale if there were multiple affiliates in a buyer’s conversion funnel.

 Five common ways affiliates get paid include:

-- Pay per click, a rare payout system where you earn commission on every click on your affiliate link.
-Pay per click programs are used by big merchants with a goal to build brand awareness.
+5. Pay per click, a rare payout system where you earn commission on every click on your affiliate link.
+A pay-per-click affiliate program may be used by big merchants with a goal to build brand awareness.
 Customers don’t need to sign up or buy anything, just to visit the merchant’s website.

 How much you make depends on your affiliate niche.
-For example, our research* found that the highest average commission rate ($70.99) was for business-related programs.
-While books and media and clothing categories earned just over $6 per commission.
+For example, research conducted by Shopify in 2021* found that the highest average commission rate ($70.99) was for business-related programs, while books and media and clothing categories earned just over $6 per commission.
 The maximum average commission we found was around $289.06 per sale.